SquareSquash/web/doc/MAKING_A_CLIENT_LIBRARY.md

 elements for examples.
 The `Occurrence` class documentation includes a comprehensive table of known fields; you can add to that as well.

-The `Occurrence::NON_AGGREGATING_FIELDS` constant is a list of all fields that should not be available for the aggregation feature available on a bug's Occurrences tab.
+The `OccurrenceData::AGGREGATING_FIELDS` constant is a list of all fields that should not be available for the aggregation feature available on a bug's Occurrences tab.
 Any fields that are a) a continuous range of values, or b) of an unusual data type should be included in this list.